 If you have $25k to invest: For a living space, I would recommend that you put a nice chunk of that money in your big furniture pieces - be it a sofa and armchairs or a sectional.
 Well made window treatments and a media cabinet are also worthy investments because they will last much longer and use your budget efficiently long term.
 Lighting and rugs could be a splurge or save item while smalls like cabinet hardware, accessories and side tables can be found for lower price points.

-If you have $50k to invest: For this budget, you could redo a living room and dining room, maybe even a powder room together, depending on the size of the spaces.
-You would have the means to do just a primary bathroom as well (again based on size), with upgrades in the shower (think second shower head), a freestanding bathtub perhaps, custom cabinetry, and upgrading finishes.
+If you have $50K to 75K to invest: For this budget, you could redo a living room and dining room, depending on the size of the spaces.
+You could also have the means to do just a primary bathroom as well (again based on size and actual selections), with upgrades in the shower (think second shower head), a freestanding bathtub perhaps, custom cabinetry, and upgrading finishes.
 Remember to factor in design fees in your budgets (we obviously recommend working with a designer for large renovation projects to keep the process streamlined and make your design dreams come true)!
-Cosmetic changes in a small kitchen renovation could also be done within a $50K budget, if you are reusing major appliances and keeping the same footprint.
+Cosmetic changes in a small kitchen renovation could also be done within this budget range, if you are reusing major appliances and keeping the same footprint.

 If you have $100k+ to invest: You could outfit an all new kitchen with new appliances, cabinets, the works depending on level of finishes!
 You could also work on an exterior update in the front or backyard with landscaping (we're working with a client on an amazing pool house right now), or a fantastic primary bedroom and bathroom update!
 You could also expand on the previous example of living room, dining room, and powder bath, factoring in structural layout changes as well.